Jefferson Auto Repair in West Orange, NJ Offers Exhaust System Repair

 • PCV Valve: Positive crankcase ventilation involves recycling gases through a valve (called, appropriately, the PCV valve) to the intake manifold.

 • Charcoal Canister: Consists of a small canister full of charcoal, valves, hoses, vents in the fuel lines and a sealed fuel tank cap.
-When fuel evaporates inside the gas tank, the excess vapors are transferred to the charcoal canister.
+When the fuel evaporates inside the gas tank, the excess vapors are transferred to the charcoal canister.

 Preventing carbon monoxide fumes from building up in the cabin and reducing pollution emissions will ensure the vehicle runs at peak efficiency.
 Jefferson Auto Repair will check the vehicle exhaust system is up to date.
 To ensure your engine is running smoothly and without fail, the auto repair mechanics at Jefferson Auto Repair will diagnose the problem if needed and repair the exhaust systems.
 So, come by Jefferson Auto Repair in West Orange, NJ for an exhaust inspection.